 Again I grew loads of Jaune Flamme, the French heirloom with the creamy orange-yellow flesh.
 For some reason many of the fruits were quite small, not much larger than an inch in diameter.
 Could Jaune Flamme have crossed with a yellow cherry?
 I don’t see how.

-My other big producer, as usual, was little Juliet.
-(See my 2009 report).
+My other big producer, as usual, was little Juliet, a hybrid (see my 2009 report).